 Litha: June 21st or 22nd // Summer Solstice

 Lughnasadh: July 31st – August 1st // Marks the first harvest of the year

 Mabon: September 21st – September 23rd // Fall Equinox

-The wheel of the year is rooted in several cultures and combines festivals from Romans, ancient Greeks, Germanic cultures of northern Europe, and the Celts.
-This is one reason why you’ll see a variety of names for some of the festival and differing dates.
-For example, Lughnasadh also goes by Lammas or Lughnasa and Litha also goes by Midsummer.
+The Wheel of the year is rooted in several cultures and combines festivals from Romans, ancient Greeks, Germanic cultures of northern Europe, and the Celts.
+It’s for this reason that you’ll see a variety of names for some of the festivals and differing dates.
+For example, Lughnasadh also goes by Lammas or Lughnasa, and Litha also goes by Midsummer.

 - Attend a local celebration or create your own for some or all festivals.

 - Conduct a ritual for each Sabbat.
 You can find several ritual examples for each Sabbat by searching the Sabbat on our blog.